-Kalyazin, Russia - vacation travel photos.
+Kalyazin, Russia.
 Bell tower, business card of the city of Kalyazin

 In Russia, there are many glorious towns, to get acquainted with which is always very interesting for the traveler

 The town of Kalyazin is located on the right bank of the Volga (Uglich reservoir), 190 km from Moscow and approximately at the same distance from Tver